|Get Atlanta BeltLine updates right in your inbox!|

 Unlike the five open, multi-use trails (Westside Trail, Eastside Trail, West End Trail, Northside Trail, and the Southwest Connector Spur Trail), the interim trails are more like unpolished gems.
 As of the end of 2017, the Atlanta BeltLine has three interim trails where construction has taken place in these corridors since the railroads ceased operations.
 Call it the Atlanta BeltLine in its natural state.
 Check our interactive map at www.beltline.org/map for access points to these trails.

-This walk totals 1.4 miles and parking is available in Park Tavern’s paid parking lot and the Piedmont Park parking deck.
+Parking to access the interim trail is available in Park Tavern’s paid parking lot and the Piedmont Park parking deck.

 Eastside Trail Southern Extension